ivopetkov/html-server-components-bearframework-addon/README.md

 # HTML Server Components
 Addon for Bear Framework

 This addons brings HTML Server Components to [Bear Framework](https://bearframework.com/).
-It automatically converts components code into HTML code when the HTML response object is created.
+It automatically converts components code into HTML code when the framework executes the `responseCreated` hook.

 ## Download and install